Former IEAU Officer Sentenced to 4 Months

 At the time, APAG came out against the measure, standing in opposition to IEAU, of which APAG was then technically one chapter.
 Shortly thereafter, Gullesserian publicly announced that APAG had been “terminated.”

-APAG codified its independent union status with the Department of Labor in 2021 and has continued to grow.
-IEAU stopped filing federal financial reports after 2020, and its former website no longer functions.
+APAG codified its independent union status with the Department of Labor in 2021 and has continued to operate.
+IEAU stopped filing federal financial reports after 2020, and its former website is no longer active.

 On Dec.
 15, Gullesserian’s attorney filed a notice of appeal with the U.S. Court of Appeals for the Ninth Circuit, but the filing may be simply to keep the option for an appeal technically open for as long as possible, as actual grounds for appeal at this point remain unclear.